One Hundred Years of Solitude: Amaranta Úrsula

+Mauricio Babilonia

 Mauricio is a brutally honest, generous and handsome mechanic for the banana company.
 He is said to be a descendant of the Gypsies who visit Macondo in the early days.
 He has the unusual characteristic of being constantly swarmed by yellow butterflies, which follow even his lover for a time.
 Mauricio begins a romantic affair with Meme until Fernanda discovers them and tries to end it.
 When Mauricio continues to sneak into the house to see her, Fernanda has him shot, claiming he is a chicken thief.
 Paralyzed and bedridden, he spends the rest of his long life in solitude.